jneuendorf/CoffeeDecorators/README.md

 ## Decorators

-All decorators can be chained in any order.
+Almost all decorators can be chained in any order.
+For a list of exceptions see this [list](#decorator-combinations-that-require-a-certain-order).
 For example the two are equal:

 ```coffee